 All ponds age.
 A pond begins with mostly water, few nutrients, and little aquatic life.
 Over time the pond accumulates nutrients.
 This enrichment process is called eutrophication.
 The addition of nutrients stimulates the growth of aquatic life.
 These organisms live and grow and die.
 Their remains decay in the pond and the nutrients it took to grow them are released back into the water of the pond to keep the cycle going.
 Eventually, though, there will be an accumulation of material that resists decay and the pond will fill up.
 It will become a bog and someday will resemble dry land.
 The process of return to dry land can happen in a decade or may take centuries.
 As a pond owner your job is to slow the process down as much as possible.
 Some of the principles you can employ are described below.

 Four basic elements are required to make aquatic organisms.
 They are carbon, oxygen, nitrogen, phosphorous.
 Of course it takes more than these to make even the simplest organism, but these are the materials required in abundance.
-To prevent the rapid aging of a pond (eutrophication) aim to exclude the rapid introduction of these, especially nitrogen and phosphorous.
+To prevent the rapid aging of a pond (eutrophication) aim to exclude the rapid introduction of these, especially nitrogen and phosphorus.
 There are three practices that are particularly helpful in slowing the aging process.

 Maintaining vegetation in all areas through which water must flow to reach the pond is very beneficial to the pond.
 Such buffers both slow water down and filter it.
 Slow moving water allows sediment to drop out of the water.
-Much phosphorous is attached to soil particles so that sedimentation is effective in keeping phosphorous out of the pond.
+Much phosphorus is attached to soil particles so that sedimentation is effective in keeping phosphorus out of the pond.
 Keeping sediment out of the pond also prevents the pond from being made shallow by filling it with sediment.
 This contributes directly to our primary objective keeping the pond from returning to dry land.
 A deeper pond, will also be a cooler pond.
 A general principle of biology is that lower temperatures slow the growth of organisms.
 So again the buffer area contributes to conditions that help slow the aging process for the pond.

 Another method of keeping sediment out of ponds is to provide a shallow pool at the inlet of the pond.
 Water passing through this pool on its way to the pond will have an opportunity to drop its sediment load in the pool.
 This pool should be of such dimensions that it can be easily cleaned with a backhoe from the shore of the pool.
 A sedimentation pool helps the pond in the same way that sediment removal by buffer strips does.